 What’s the latest information and insight?

-It’s common for criminals to take advantage of emergencies – and coronavirus is no exception: evidence has emerged that criminals are trying to prey on people’s fears about COVID-19 to steal money and sensitive data.
-Since the beginning of March, there has been a 667% spike globally in fraudulent attempts to obtain sensitive information, known as ‘phishing’.
+It’s common for criminals to take advantage of emergencies – and coronavirus is no exception.
+Evidence has emerged that criminals are trying to prey on people’s fears about COVID-19 to steal money and sensitive data.
+This has led to around 15m people in the UK experiencing cybercrime in the last 12 months with a cumulative 64m hours spent dealing with the fallout.

-With stretched resources and staff who might be more stressed than usual or newer to remote working, ensuring good cyber resilience and data protection standards could be challenging.
-But action must be taken: the average cost of a breach was £4,180 in 2019, and the real price to pay could be much higher due to longer-term consequences like reputational damage.
+With stretched resources and staff who might be more stressed than usual or newer to remote working, ensuring good cyber resilience and data protection standards can be challenging.
+But action must be taken: the average cost of a breach was £8,460 in 2020, and the real price to pay could be much higher due to longer-term consequences like reputational damage.

 How should your business respond?

 Managing the cyber risks introduced by homeworking at scale

-Maintaining good cyber hygiene and data protection practices is vital, both on the technical side and when it comes to engaging employees to prevent attacks.
+Maintaining good cyber and data protection practices are vital, both on the technical side and when it comes to engaging employees to prevent attacks.

 The UK’s National Cyber Security Centre (NCSC) is a world-class advisory body, with free resources for firms and employees.

 Even if you already have strong cyber security policies and protocols in place, think about how they might have to adapt if you’ve introduced or scaled up home working.

-- Protect your business from phishing: phishing is the most common type of cyber attack.
+Phishing is the most common type of cyber attack.
 Phishing typically entails sending an email that directs victims to a site which steals their information.
 It can also extend to ‘spear phishing’ – more targeted to specific individuals – and ‘whaling’ – directed at high-profile targets like senior executives.
 It’s impossible for users to spot every phish – but there are simple steps your business can take to protect your people and business.
-The NCSC has multi-layered strategy guidance on phishing
+The NCSC has multi-layered strategy guidance on phishing.